Blue Green Roof Rainwater Attenuation Systems

-As a leading construction products manufacturer, we have an important role to play.
-Our ACO RoofBloxx rainwater attenuation system is designed specifically for use on blue, green and blue/green roof applications.
+Our ACO RoofBloxx rainwater attenuation system is designed specifically as a green roof drainage layer for use on blue, green and blue/green roof construction applications.
 Fully compatible with other ACO drainage systems as well as ACO Pipe™ products, ACO RoofBloxx can store rainwater at source to control surface water run-off.
 It can also be used to create passive irrigation systems.

 Overview of current design practice